openvax/mhcflurry/docs/commandline_tutorial.rst

 ----------------------

-The :ref:`mhcflurry-predict` command generates predictions for individual peptides (as opposed to scanning protein sequences for epitopes).
+The :ref:`mhcflurry-predict` command generates predictions for individual peptides (see the next section for how to scan protein sequences for epitopes).
 By default it will use the pre-trained models you downloaded above.
 Other models can be used by specifying the ``--models`` argument.

 Running: